Kale and Red Onion Savory Breakfast Squares

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

-Kale and Red Onion Savory Breakfast Squares are a great dish for low-carb diet plans, and for any phase of the original South Beach Diet.
+Kale and Red Onion Savory Breakfast is a great dish for low-carb or Keto diet plans, and for any phase of the original South Beach Diet, although South Beach would recommend low-fat cheese.

 Find More Recipes Like This One:

-53 Comments on “Kale and Red Onion Savory Breakfast Squares”
+53 Comments on “Kale and Red Onion Savory Breakfast”

 I’m making this tomorrow morning!
 My wife got some mystery Kale and Lettuce seeds she planted last year.
 We had no clue what was growing and used it sparingly with Romaine lettuce.
 Three of these came back without replanting!
 One of them is the Red Russian Kale.
 In its second life it is growing out of control (3 plants)!
 I never knew lettuce or Kale was Perineal (probably isn’t), but we have Red Leaf lettuce, Red Russian Kale, and something that looks between Asian Dandelions and Arugula lettuce we had to transplant to a new bed.
 I know this is a meatless recipe, but I’m considering frying a few strips of bacon, chopping them up, and using the bacon grease in place of the “cooking spray”.
 The bacon will add a little more flavor to the kale and eggs.
 Growing up, my mom made this exact recipe regularly with spinach instead of Kale.